Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware: Interactive multichannel auralization

-where $\mathbf{H}_\textrm{aur}$ is an $L \times Q$ matrix of linear filter operators, and $(\ast)$ denotes the convolution operator between one signal in $\mathbf{\tilde{m}}(t)$ and one filter in $\mathbf{H}_\textrm{aur}$.
 The synthesis filters $\mathbf{H}_\textrm{aur}$ are designed to render the acoustics of the virtual or modeled environment inside the reproduction area.
 These filters are the result of applying \gls{sfa} and \gls{sfs} methods to a measured or modeled \gls{rir} \cite{vorlander2020auralization, rosseel2025state}.
-For an overview of \gls{sfa} and \gls{sfs} methods for auralization, we refer the reader to \cite{rosseel2025state}.
+For an overview of \gls{sfa} and \gls{sfs} methods for auralization, the reader is referred to \cite{rosseel2025state}.

 In loudspeaker-based auralization systems, each loudspeaker and microphone pair has an acoustic feedback path $\mathbf{f}_{lp}$, which models the acoustic path from loudspeaker $l$ to microphone $p$.
 The collection of all acoustic feedback paths in the auralization system can be represented by the acoustic feedback matrix $\mathbf{F}$, which is a $P \times L$ matrix of linear filter operators.
 To prevent acoustic feedback in the system, acoustic feedback cancellation can be achieved by first estimating the acoustic feedback path matrix $\mathbf{\hat{F}}$, which models the acoustic path between all microphone and loudspeaker pairs.
-Subsequently, the feedback signals can be obtained by filtering the output signal $\mathbf{l}(t)$ with the estimated acoustic feedback path matrix $\mathbf{\hat{F}}$.
+Subsequently, the $P \times 1$ feedback signals $\mathbf{c}(t)$ can be obtained by filtering the output signals $\mathbf{l}(t)$ with the estimated acoustic feedback path matrix $\mathbf{\hat{F}}$, as

 The acoustic feedback is then canceled by subtracting the feedback signals from the microphone signals.
 Various methods for estimating the acoustic feedback path matrix $\mathbf{\hat{F}}$ have been proposed in the literature \cite{vanwaterschoot2011fifty, abel2018feedback}.

 To allow interactive auralization of virtual or modeled acoustics in real-time, the system should be able to perform two main operations under real-time constraints: (1) the convolution of the input signals with the synthesis filters $\mathbf{H}_\textrm{aur}$, and (2) the convolution of the output signals $\mathbf{l}(t)$ with the estimated acoustic feedback path matrix $\mathbf{\hat{F}}$.
 The processing latency of the system should be kept as low as possible to ensure a seamless user experience.